BrickEater/calculator/README.md

 # calculator

+01/02/2023 - Laying out the screen to show the inputs of the user.
+Currently, the divs are on the left side when they need to be on the right, I think it's because I haven't defined the display type.
+Make sure to add display: grid tomorrow.

 31/01/2023 - Finished writing the logic to take values for each operand and the operator.

 30/01/2023 - Attempted to evaluate the equations but I'm struggling.
 I think I'm missing something by leaning to heavily on the bot.
 I'll need to come back with pseudo code next time so I understand my goals and how I want to approach this problem.
 A big issue is it's very easy to make this calculator very complicated.